FirelightWP/easy-fancybox/readme.txt

 = General =

-- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
-Disable such option or exclude links manually with a class (see instructions for SlimStat below)
+- **Outbound click or Download tracking** in some of the stats plugins can interfere with FancyBox.
+Disable such options or exclude links manually with a class if possible (see instructions for SlimStat below)
 - Most plugins and themes that already include a light box script.
 Continue reading to see if you are using one of the know ones or follow the troubleshooting steps to find out what is conflicting on your site.
 - Any theme that is missing the obligatory `<?php wp_footer(); ?>` call in the footer.php template.
 - When showing an iframe as inline content in FancyBox -- not advised, use fancybox-iframe instead! -- the iframe will become blank after opening and closing it.
 The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.